LounisBou/haroun/README.md

 # Haroun
 Haroun is a python home assistant.
-Manage text interaction between user and domains API.
+Manage text interaction between user and domains modules.

 # What is Haroun ?